mookln/tgn_assessment/README.md

 mkdir data
 ```

--and use it's name in the .env for example /data
+- and use it's name in the .env for example /data.
-- in the .env:

 ```
 DATA_PATH="data"
 ```